 As noted, phylogenetic character patterns are in 'conflict' only to the degree that they are not predicted by the underlying epistemological model and optimization criterion.
-But the self-determining quality of autopoietons (organisms) has the logical consequence that their enactivity (ontogenetic/evolutionary trajectory; Varela et al., 1992) is not (statistically or otherwise) predictable.
-This proves to be a quality of formal mathematical chaotic functions - determinate, yet, if the function and initial conditions are not known, unrecoverable and unpredictable (Boeing, 2016).
+But the self-determining quality of autopoietons (organisms) has the logical consequence that their enactivity (ontogenetic/evolutionary trajectory; Varela et al., 1992; see also Virgo, 2019) is not (statistically or otherwise) predictable.
+This proves to be a quality of formal mathematical chaotic functions - determinate, yet, if the function and initial conditions are not known, unrecoverable and unpredictable (Ferrière and Fox, 1995; Boeing, 2016; cf. Longo and Montévil, 2014).
 This suggests that organismal evolution is to at least a degree a substantially chaos-like rather than strictly a stochastic process.

 Indeed, all biological replicative functions from the level of DNA to species manifest chaotic function qualities.
 The neo-Darwinian reductionist paradigm idealizes replicative events as regularly occurring, and replicative mutations as having ideally equivalent magnitude and effect.
 The paradigm is well aware that the ideal is not the real, whether in the case of genes or species (e.g., punctuated equilibria).
 But the lesson is not appreciated, and reductionist idealizations themselves seem to persist in analytical methods, e.g., Brownian motion evolutionary null models.
 Equally importantly, this irregularity of timing and magnitude of change characterizes replicative events at all organizational levels.
-A further characteristic is that, with the trivial and transitory exception of DNA bases and amino acids, replicative events do not merely oscillate within fixed state spaces, as constrained in reductionist methods.
+A further characteristic is that, with the trivial and transitory exception of DNA bases and amino acids, evolutionary changes consequent to replicative events do not merely oscillate within fixed state spaces, as constrained in reductionist methods.
 Historically, they have expanded and transformed state space.
-These are characteristics of chaotic functions.
+This is characteristic of chaotic functions.

-In the meantime, reductionist tree-based evolutionary analyses use contemporary empirical data to reconstruct probabilistically the ancestral conditions and the evolutionary dynamics.
-Based on this model, the evolutionary history is then the one that, effectively, conflicts least with the empirical data.
+In the meantime, reductionist tree-based evolutionary analyses use contemporary empirical data to reconstruct probabilistically ancestral conditions and the evolutionary dynamics.
+Based on this model estimation, the evolutionary history is then the one that, effectively, conflicts least with the empirical data.
 To the degree that the true evolutionary dynamic is indeed stochastic and correctly modeled, analysis of more data (e.g., whole genome sequences) is expected to converge on the true history.
+The key is 'correctly modeled' (cf. Olmstead and Mendoya, 2019).
+If the model is incorrect, adding data yields inconsistency and converges on a wrong solution.

-But, to the degree that evolution is at least partially chaos-like, increasing data should reduce concordance, and conflict-minimization is bound to converge on error.
+Yang and Zhu (2018: 1854) remarked that molecular phylogenetic models are approximations and "are never true in real data analysis."
+In context, it appears that Yang and Zhu (2018) consider conventionally estimated models to be epistemologically correct, but misspecified.
+But, to the degree that evolution is at least partially chaos-like (consequent to autopoiesis), conventional models also are epistemologically misspecified.
+Increasing data should reduce concordance, and conflict-minimization is bound to converge on error.
+No conventional phylogenetic method can correct this.
 To paraphrase an aphorism from chaos theory (Boeing, 2016), the exact ancestral conditions predict the exact evolutionary history, but the approximate ancestral conditions do not predict the approximate evolutionary history.

-In addition to autopoiesis and chaos theory, an important aggravating source of perceived conflict can be understood in terms of hierarchy theory (Salthe and Matsuno, 1995).
+In addition to autopoiesis and chaos theory, an important aggravating source of perceived conflict can be understood in terms of hierarchy theory (Salthe and Matsuno, 1995; Fábregas-Tejeda and Vergara-Silva, 2018).
 'Conflict' generally refers to discordance of trees estimated from different but presumably co-evolving characters, be they infragenic, intergenic, different morphological traits, or molecules versus morphology.
 Mechanisms that cause such discordance are well known.
 This sort of nominal conflict was embodied in the old aphorism 'gene trees are not species trees' (e.g., Doyle, 1992).
 In truth, the persistent perception of such discordance as 'conflict' owes to overzealous Darwinian tree-thinking.
 Discordance between histories at different hierarchical levels is not per se conflict.